 I have been trying to work out how to achieve inbox zero for some time.
 I don’t know about you, but I have been a slave to my inbox for years.
 Each morning, I feel a blend of guilt, overwhelm and frustration when I open it.
 Guilt because, being a productivity expert, I should know better; overwhelm because no matter how hard I work; it always seems much bigger than me; and frustration that I have not been able to tame it.

-I am the kind of person who always likes to respond to people in a timely way.
-And never like to have anything undone.
-And loves learning new things.
-And.
-And.
-And.
-It is quite a cocktail which exacerbates the problem.
+I am the kind of person who always likes to respond to people in a timely way; I don’t like to leave anything undone; and I love learning new things.
+The combination is a nighmare for my inbox.

 So, I do respond to people quickly: I pride myself on it.
 But I often leave emails in my inbox as a reminder to do something else with it.
 That inbox clutter feeds into mind clutter.
 It also means my inbox builds up and builds up.
 It had reached 5 ugly figures.
 I am now at between zero and 15.